albirrkarim/react-speech-highlight-demo/README.md

 Making the [LLM engines](LLM_ENGINE.md) that combines prompt engineering and efficient algorithm to saving Open AI API cost.
 Need to be tested and the test is repeatly that cost the API call.

-Just try by yourself to make this package. you will be grateful I am selling it cheap.

-This package is a `base` package that can be used for various use cases.
+This package is a `base` package that can be used for various [use cases](#use-cases).
 I made a lot of money with package.
 The limit is your entrepreneurship skill.

+Just try by yourself to make this package. you will be grateful I am selling it cheap.

 </details>